Data protection

 Our website uses HTTP cookies to store user-specific data.

-In the following we explain what cookies are and why they are used so that you can better understand the following data protection declaration.
+Below we explain what cookies are and why they are used so that you can better understand the following privacy policy.

 Whenever you surf the Internet, you use a browser.
 Well-known browsers include Chrome, Safari, Firefox, Internet Explorer and Microsoft Edge.
 Most websites store small text files in your browser.
 These files are called cookies.

-HTTP cookie Interaction between browser and web server
+HTTP Cookie Interaction between browser and web server

 For example, cookie data can look like this:

-Name: _ga
+Surname: _ga

 Value: GA1.2.1326744211.152121955734-9

-Purpose: Differentiation of website visitors
+Purpose of use: Differentiation of website visitors

 Expiry date: after 2 years